Isli Hidi

-Isli Hidi (born 15 October 1980) is an Albanian professional footballer who plays as a goalkeeper for Albanian club Erzeni.
+Isli Hidi (born 15 October 1980) is a former Albanian professional footballer who played as a goalkeeper.

 He started his career with KF Tirana, where he won six Kategoria Superiore winners medals, three Kupa e Shqipërisë winners medals and six Superkupa e Shqipërisë winners medals.
 In Albania he has also played for KF Bylis, Dinamo Tirana, KF Teuta and KS Kastrioti.
 He also played in Ukraine for Kryvbas Kryvyi Rih and in Cyprus for Alki Larnaca, Olympiakos Nicosia, AEL Limassol, Apollon Limassol and Nea Salamina.
 During his time in Cyprus he won one Cypriot First Division winners medal with AEL Limassol and one Cypriot Cup with Apollon Limassol.

 Club career

-He started off his career at his hometown club, Tirana in 1998.
+Hidi started off his career at his hometown club, Tirana in 1998.
 After very few appearances, he was loaned out to Bylis.
 After making a huge impact, he returned to Tirana to compete for the number 1 shirt.
 He signed for the Ukrainian club Kryvbas Kryvyi Rih in August 2007.
 In 2008, Hidi moved to Alki Larnaca for the remainder of the 2008–09 season.
 Hidi rejoined Kryvbas Kryvyi Rih on a three-year contract for around one million dollars per season on 3 March 2009.

 On 6 July 2010, he signed for Dinamo Tirana for the 2010–11 season.
 On 7 January 2011, Hidi joined Cyprus's Olympiakos Nicosia by inking a contract until the end of the season.

 In July 2018, Hidi joined Teuta on a one-year contract, returning to Kategoria Superiore after eight years.
 In November, he was named league's player of the month after some strong performances.
 He concluded the 2018–19 season by making 33 league appearances, missing only one match, the one against Tirana in April 2019.

 In August 2019, Hidi completed a transfer to Bylis, returning in Ballsh for the first time since 2002 when he was on loan.
 He took squad number 1 for the 2019–20 season.
 Hidi made his debut on 24 August in the 1–0 away defeat to his former side Teuta.
 On 1 September, in his third appearance of the season, Hidi scored his first career goal, a penalty in the 3–0 win at Skënderbeu, guiding the team to their first seasonal win.
 On 15 September, in the first match following the international break, Hidi scored another penalty, this time at home against Kukësi, aiding Byis to achieve a 2–1 comeback win which lifted them in 4th place in championship.
 His first goal in Albanian Cup came on 12 February 2020 in the second leg of competition's second round against Laçi, helping Bylis advance to quarter-finals 4–3 on aggregate.

+On 14 May 2023, Hidi announced his retirement from football a few days after winning the Kategoria e Dytë title with Vora.
+He played seven matches as captain in his last season.